Don’t Let Hope or Fear Over the Elections Drive Your Investment Decisions

 To begin, we’ll take a look at previous policies and draw assumptions and predictions for a potential Harris or Trump presidency:

-• The policy proposals over the next four years will be heavily dependent on the party makeup of the Presidency and Congress.
+- The policies enacted over the next four years will be heavily dependent on the party makeup of the Presidency and Congress.

 Financial Market Outlook